-Birth can be a positive, satisfying and empowering experience for women and their partners.
+Birth can be a positive, satisfying and empowering experience for women or pregnant people and their partners.
 Having a baby is the most precious, life-changing time and all too often parents come away from it feeling traumatised and disappointed by their experience.
-I think that every woman deserves emotional and practical support before, during and after childbirth and believe that having doula support can give you the experience you hope for.
+I think that everyone deserves emotional and practical support before, during and after childbirth and believe that having doula support can give you the experience you hope for.

 In preparation for the birth I offer at least three antenatal appointments to talk through any previous births (if applicable), your hopes, fears and expectations of the labour ahead.
 Together we will put together some birth wishes, allowing for the unpredictability of labour, but ensuring that your desires/needs are met and realised.
 We will spend time looking at the options available to you and your partner.
 I will be on call 24 hours a day once you reach 38 weeks pregnancy.

-Once in labour I will be in constant attendance to give you confidence, help you make informed decisions, facilitate communication between you and the medical staff, remind you of your wishes and to support both you and your partner.
-I will stay with you after the birth until mother and baby are settled, feeding happily.
+Once in labour I can be in constant attendance to give you confidence, help you make informed decisions, facilitate communication between you and the medical staff, remind you of your wishes and to support both you and your partner, if applicable.
+I will stay with you after the birth until everyone is settled.

-A few days after the birth I will return to check in on the new family, supporting feeding if appropriate and giving both partners an opportunity to debrief.
+A few days after the birth I will return to check in on the new family, supporting feeding if appropriate and giving the new parents an opportunity to debrief.
 I am available by phone and text in the first couple of weeks after birth to provide virtual support and signposting options.

 I have a vast library of pregnancy, birth and postnatal books, DVDs etc for loan.
 I also have a professional grade Birth Pool available for rent, as well as slings, carriers and wraps.

-I often work in conjunction with another hugely experienced doula, Anne Morley-Fletcher, providing a really valuable partnership to new parents.
+I often work in conjunction with other hugely experienced doula, Anne Morley-Fletcher and Sarah Mosier, providing a really valuable partnership to new parents.

 I won Doula of the Year at the MaMa Conference, 2017 – nominated by clients, colleagues and peers.
 It is a huge honour!